How to Track Docker Hub Metrics

 - targets: ['node-exporter:9100','localhost:9090', 'metrics:9170']

-Start your stack up and you should now be retrieving Docker Hub metrics from the images you selected into your Prometheus stack.
+Start your stack, and you should now be retrieving Docker Hub metrics from the images you selected for your Prometheus stack.

 Graphing Docker Pulls